kimkh415/713_team_4/README.md

 ## Getting Started with ID-PATH

 Since building the index for human reference transcriptome can be time consuming, we provide prebuilt index for `GRCh38` reference for those who have access to PSC's Bridges.
-To follow this demonstration, using  requires read access to `/pylon5/mc5frap/kimkh415` directory.
+To follow this demonstration, the user requires read access to `/pylon5/mc5frap/kimkh415` directory.
 For those who have access to Bridges but no read access to the above directory, email kwanhok[at]andrew.cmu.edu.

 1. Clone IP-PATH to a directory of your choice.
 2. Find paired-end RNA-seq read set (in FASTQ format) with potential eukaryotic pathogen infection.